cloudmesh-community/fa18-523-61/project-report/report.md

 Once tweepy is set up and the user passes through the authentication step, users can now begin further development on python code that can be implemented against Twitter data..
 Tweepy collects tweets in real-time, so the script will be collecting tweets that were released just prior, or during the implementation of the script.
 The tweepy program in Python can only collect 100 tweets at a time, so the script can be built to contain a function which runs in an iterative loop to collect a set number of tweets as defined by a 'MaxTweets' parameter.
 Once that parameter value is met, the function terminates.

-The requirements for this project are to run a python script to collect twitter data, specifically tweets with the hashtags #cats and #dogs.
-Next, is to store the twitter data within a MongoDB database using my local computer and also in the cloud using MongoDB.
-In order to pull twitter data, users must create a Twitter API account through the Twitter developers website.
-After creating an account, users wil be provided with four distinct security tokens that users will need in order to connect to the Twitter API through Python.

 Next, users need to install the latest version of Python, which is version 3.7.1.
 Python is an open source general purpose programming language that is very useful for data science projects.
 There are numerous libraries available to install within Python that will help you accomplish your end goal.
 One of the most popular libraries available for working with twitter data in python is tweepy.
 Tweepy is designed to handle multiple aspects of twitter tweet collection including authentication, connection, session management, and reading and routing incoming messages [@www-tweepy-io].

 ## Data

 Twitter data, when extracted, is in JSON format.
 JSON (Javascript Object Notation) is a data interchange format that is both easy for humans to read and write, and easy for machines to parse and implement [@www-json-org].
 A json object is basically a set of key value pairs ending contained within two braces.
 This format borrows heavily from the Javascript programming language, hence the Javascript component of the term [@www-packtpub-com-json].
 The format is considered to be structured, as you would expect to see relational data within a table, but it's considered to be thought of as semi-structured which  "..the structure is either flexible or not fully predefined.
 It is sometimes also referred to as a self-describing structure [@www-packtpub-com-json]."
-The JSON datatype has proven to be very popular and has garnered wide usages with seb sites due to the effective way in which JSON data can be exchanged between client and server web applications [@www-packtpub-com-json].
+The JSON datatype has proven to be very popular and has garnered wide usages with web sites due to the effective way in which JSON data can be exchanged between client and server web applications [@www-packtpub-com-json].
 Below is sample JSON object:

 ```json
 {"first name":"Jay", "last name":"Stockwell", "hometown":"Louisville", "hobby": "playing guitar"}